Max Caster: All Elite Wrestling (2020–present)

+The Acclaimed (2020–2024)

-Caster made his first appearance for All Elite Wrestling (AEW) on the June 23, 2020 episode of Dark, teaming with Luther and Serpentico in a losing effort against Jurassic Express (Jungle Boy, Luchasaurus and Marko Stunt).
+Caster made his first appearance for All Elite Wrestling (AEW) on the June 23, 2020 episode of Dark as a heel, teaming with Luther and Serpentico in a losing effort against Jurassic Express (Jungle Boy, Luchasaurus and Marko Stunt).
 He came back with his new tag team partner Anthony Bowens on the October 27 episode of Dark but lost to Best Friends (Chuck Taylor and Trent).
 In November 2020, AEW President Tony Khan announced that Caster, alongside Bowens, had been signed to a five-year contract with the promotion.
 The announcement also stated that Bowens and Caster would compete as a tag team named The Acclaimed.
 Caster and Bowens made their first appearance on the December 16 episode of Dynamite, defeating SoCal Uncensored.
 The following week, Caster and Bowens unsuccessfully challenged The Young Bucks (Matt Jackson and Nick Jackson) for the AEW World Tag Team Championship.

 On the March 3, 2021, episode of Dynamite, Caster defeated 10 to qualify for the Face of the Revolution ladder match at Revolution.
 However, at Revolution, the match was won by Scorpio Sky.
 At Double or Nothing on May 30, Caster competed in the Casino Battle Royale, but he was eliminated by Christian Cage.
 On the August 3 episode of Dark, while making his entrance, Caster rapped about subjects such as Olympic gymnast Simone Biles' mental health issues, the Duke lacrosse case, the validity of PCR COVID-19 testing, and made a sexual joke about Julia Hart.
-AEW owner Tony Khan called the rap "terrible", said it should have been edited out of the show and announced that he would personally be taking over the editing of the show going forward.
+AEW owner Tony Khan called the rap "terrible", said it should have been edited out of the show and announced that he would personally be taking over the editing of the show.
 Caster was later removed from several independent events and AEW programming following the incident.
 He returned to action at Dark: Elevation on September 1.

-On September 21, 2022, at AEW Grand Slam 2022, The Acclaimed, with Billy Gunn as their manager, would win their first AEW tag team championship from Swerve In Our Glory (Keith Lee & Swerve Strickland).

-On February 8th 2023, after 140 days as champions, they lost the championships to Colten and Austin Gunn on Dynamite.